leytech/Leytech_CssJsVersion/README.md

 ### Features

 - Helps bust browser caches by adding a defined query string to JS and CSS assets.
-- Uses no rewrites!
+- Uses no Model or Block rewrites!
 Does not rewrite the Mage_Page_Block_Html_Head block like other similar extensions.
+- Requires no additional web server configuration.
-- Admin setting to define what query string / version to append.
+- Admin setting to define the version to append.
+- Option to automatically set a new version when Magento cache is flushed or refreshed.
 - Clean code.

 ### Compatibility